root-project/root/README/ReleaseNotes/v620/index.md

    the warning will become a hard error in the next releases.
  * The empty headers `Gtypes.h` and `Htypes.h` are deprecated.
 Please include `Rtypes.h`
+ * TInterpreter::EnableAutoLoading currently does nothing and is deprecated.

 ## Core Libraries